SenseTime: 2018

 In February 2018, SenseTime and MIT announced the creation of a programme to further advance AI research.
-The programme was cancelled by MIT in 2020 following revelations of SenseTime's involvement in the persecution of Uyghurs and other ethnic and religious minorities.

 In April 2018, SenseTime, Alibaba, and the Hong Kong Science and Technology Parks Corporation (HKSTP) partnered together to form a nonprofit artificial intelligence lab in Hong Kong.
 The following month, SenseTime signed a collaborative memorandum of understanding with Nanyang Technological University (NTU), the National Supercomputing Centre of Singapore and Singapore Telecommunications Limited (SingTel).
 In August of that same summer, SenseTime launched its first North American smart health lab in New Jersey.

 In September 2018, SenseTime became one of the founding members of the Global Artificial Intelligence Academic Alliance (GAIAA), along with the Chinese University of Hong Kong, the Massachusetts Institute of Technology, the University of Sydney, Shanghai Jiao Tong University, Tsinghua University, Fudan University, Zhejiang University, Nanyang Technological University, and seven other universities.

 On 20 September 2018, SenseTime was named as China's National Open Innovation Platform for Next-Generation Artificial Intelligence on Intelligent Vision.
 The Wall Street Journal reported that SenseTiime was valued at $7.7 billion at the end of 2018.
+China's government designated SenseTime as one of its "AI champions" in 2018.

 2019

 SenseTime joined MIT's Quest for Intelligence campaign.
 SenseTime has a large high-performance computing network which supports its development and fielding of AI applications.
 According to a report by Gregory C. Allen of the Center for a New American Security, SenseTime's computing network includes "54,000,000 Graphical Processing Unit (GPU) cores across 15,000 GPUs within 12 GPU clusters."

 In April 2019, The New York Times reported that SenseTime's software was used in the development of facial recognition systems used by the Chinese government directed largely at Uyghurs.
 In November 2019, SenseTime led a committee tasked with developing a standard for facial recognition in China.
 In October 2019, SenseTime was placed on the United States Bureau of Industry and Security's Entity List for using its technology for human rights abuses in Xinjiang.
+Following the Entity List designation, MIT put its relationship with SenseTime under review.